Georgia Court Records

 The Difference Between Sealing and Expunging Criminal Records

 In most states, expungement is the complete removal or erasure of a record.
-Persons whose records have been expunged will be treated as if the offense was never committed.
+Persons whose records have been expunged are generally treated as if the offense was never committed.
 Sealing, on the other hand, restricts access to a record.
-Sealed records can only be accessed by authorized persons, such as persons named on the record, their attorneys and other designated persons, and specific law enforcement agencies.
+Sealed records are generally only accessible to authorized persons, such as persons named on the record, their attorneys and other designated persons, and specific law enforcement agencies.

 How to Seal a Criminal Record in Georgia

 In Georgia, only records of arrests and non-conviction cases are eligible for restriction.
-Restriction requests can be made within four years of the arrest and must be approved by the prosecuting attorney.
+Restriction requests are typically permitted within four years of the arrest subject to the approval of the prosecuting attorney.

 Upon approval by all parties, the prosecutor may submit the restriction information into the Georgia Crime Information Center (G. C. I. C.) database.
 When the information is uploaded to the database, the arresting agency will be notified of the restriction.
 The record-holder will also be notified of the restriction by email.
 A fee of $25 is required.